Computer-Science-Research-MU/Postgraduate/README.md

 # Postgraduate Repo

 This repo aims at providing information to our PhD students.
+Its content is readable online at <https://research.cs.nuim.ie/Postgraduate/>.